Orange County Sheriff's Department: John Wayne Airport Police Services

 John Wayne Airport Police Services provides responsive and professional service to John Wayne Airport.
-The Bureau consists of Deputy Sheriffs and Sheriff's Special Officers along with Explosive Detection Teams They pro-actively protect lives and property at this facility and respond to all calls for service promptly.
-In addition to these services they remain vigilant against threats (foreign or domestic) to ensure the security and safe operation of this facility.
-All Airport Police Services employees are expected to represent the department and John Wayne Airport in a friendly, helpful, and professional manner.
-The current head of John Wayne Airport Police Services is Commander Mark Gonzales.
+The Bureau consists of Deputy Sheriffs and Sheriff's Special Officers along with Explosive Detection Teams.
+They are vigilant against threats (foreign or domestic) to ensure the security and safe operation of the airport.
+All Airport Police Services employees are expected, by the department, to represent the department and John Wayne Airport in a friendly, helpful, and professional manner.
+The current head of John Wayne Airport Police Services is Commander Jared Dahl.